Communication Studies (COM)

 Students study and apply persuasive communication theories to the study and analysis of communication events including speeches, posters, films, campaigns, television programs, advertising, social media and other forms of public communication.
 Students examine the ways in which beliefs, values, attitudes, and behavior are deliberately affected through various forms of human and electronic communication.
 The major project is an application of theory and research.
 Research projects may be submitted to professional organizations or an online journal for review.
 COM 442 and COM 443 are intended to be a year-long capstone sequence.
 (Prerequisites: COM 110 or COM 213)

 COM 444 Communication Research Methods 3 credits

 Basic quantitative approaches and methods are applied to communication studies.
 The course includes research question construction, survey research, SPSS, and quantitative comparisons.

-Students examine theories of communication systems, processes and assumptions in organization structures.
-Topics include roles, relationships and responsibilities of individuals within organizations as well as skills in and applications of organizational communication, including communication audits.
+Students examine theories of communication systems, processes, and assumptions in organizational structures.
+Topics include roles, relationships, and responsibilities of individuals within organizations as well as skills in and applications of organizational communication, including communication audits.
 Interviewing skills in the various demands of organizations will be examined and practiced.
 Values and ethical communication behaviors are explored through a variety of activities including case studies and self-assessments.
 Exploration of crisis communication strategies and their effectiveness in organizational image restoration are examined.
-(Prerequisites: COM 103, COM 212 and COM 205)
+(Prerequisites: COM 110 and COM 213)